amadeus4dev/developer-guides/docs/sdks/java-sdk.md

 ```

 As you see in the example, the main method
-instantiate an Amadeus object, taking the credentials from the
+instantiates an Amadeus object, taking the credentials from the following
 environment:

 ```java